-The Governments of Canada and the United States, together with their many partners in protecting the Great Lakes, have agreed on a set of nine indicators of ecosystem health.
-These indicators are in turn supported by 44 sub-indicators, measuring such things as concentrations of contaminants in water and fish tissue, changes in the quality and abundance of wetland habitat, and the introduction and spread of invasive species.
-This assessment involves more than 180 government and non-government Great Lakes scientists and other experts worked to assemble available data to populate the suite of sub-indicators.
-The Lake Ontario LAMP will use State of the Great Lakes indicators to track progress toward achieving the General Objectives and the adopted nutrientrelated Lake Ecosystem Objectives.
-The Lake Ontario Partnership may develop more specific Lake Ecosystem Objectives as needed to track progress.
-Each section in this chapter includes background information, a description of the data collection approach, and science-based indicators that inform status and trends and assess threats.
 Over the past 25 years, Canada and the U.S. have made significant progress in restoring and maintaining the Lake Ontario watershed.
-Positive changes include decreasing contaminant levels in fish, such as polychlorinated biphenyls (PCBs).
+Positive changes include decreasing contaminant levels in fish such as polychlorinated biphenyls (PCBs).
 This has resulted in less restrictive advisories on the number and type of fish that can be eaten as contaminants can bioaccumulate in fish and affect other organisms throughout the food chain.
 The decrease in contaminant levels in fish has contributed to the recovery of fish-eating bird populations such as the Bald Eagle.
-Beaches are in 'fair' to 'good' condition.
+Beaches are in 'Fair' to 'Good' condition.
 There are signs of progress in restoring some of our native species as evidenced by increased catches of Lake Sturgeon and their presence at artificial spawning beds, and increased catches of naturally reproduced Lake Trout.
 Deep Water Sculpin have also made a comeback in Lake Ontario (Weidel et al., 2017).

 The health and productivity of Lake Ontario is still limited by other factors.
-Overall the state of Lake Ontario is graded as 'fair'.
+Overall the state of Lake Ontario is graded as 'Fair'.
 For example, offshore phosphorus concentrations are below the GLWQA target.
 Declining nutrient levels contribute to reduced overall productivity of the Lake and change the structure of the lower food web, which can impact fish production.
-In the nearshore waters, despite long-term lakewide nutrient declines, mats of Cladophora algae are causing problems in some areas.
-This is due to increased water clarity and possibly raised phosphorus levels in some nearshore areas and changes in nutrient cycling with the arrival of the invasive Zebra and Quagga mussels (referred to as Dreissenid mussels).
+In the nearshore waters, despite longterm lakewide nutrient declines, mats of Cladophora algae are causing problems in some areas.
+This can be due to a number of factors: increased water clarity, increased soluble reactive phosphorus (SRP) levels in the nearshore from local point source discharges and increased SRP levels from changes in nutrient cycling with the arrival of the invasive Zebra and Quagga mussels (referred to as Dreissenid mussels).

-The documented status and trends are based on the State of the Great Lakes (SOGL) 2016 draft sub-indicator report produced by ECCC and USEPA.
+The documented status and trends are based on the State of the Great Lakes (SOGL) 2017 sub-indicator reports produced by ECCC and USEPA.
 Additional literature reviews and information from scientists and resource managers were also used to inform the discussions in this chapter.

 Table 2.
-Overview of the State of Lake Ontario Against the 9 GLWQA General Objectives ; (Sou rce: SOC GL 2017)
+Overview of the State of Lake Ontario in Relation to the Nine GLWQA General Objectives

+(Source: SOGL 2017)

-STATUS 1.
+GENERAL OBJECTIVE STATUS 1.
 Be a source of safe, high-quality drinking water GOOD 2.
 Allow for unrestricted swimming and other recreational use FAIR to GOOD 3.
 Allow for unrestricted human consumption of the fish and wildlife FAIR 4.
 Be free from pollutants that could harm people, wildlife or organisms FAIR 5.
 Support healthy and productive habitats to sustain our native species FAIR 6.
 Be free from nutrients that promote unsightly algae or toxic blooms FAIR 7.
 Be free from aquatic and terrestrial invasive species POOR 8.
-Be free from the harmful impacts of contaminated groundwater FAIR

-9. Be free from other substances, materials or conditions that may UNDETERMINED negatively affect the Great Lakes
+Be free from the harmful impacts of contaminated groundwater FAIR 9.
+Be free from other substances, materials or conditions that may negatively affect the Great Lakes (Watershed Impacts assessed) POOR to FAIR